machinekoder/pickit-docs/docs/documentation/picking/maximum-angle-between-pick-frame-zaxis-and-surface-normal.rst

 Maximum angle between pick frame Z-axis and surface normal
 ----------------------------------------------------------

-This setting becomes visible whenever an alignment is enforced (add link).
+This setting becomes visible whenever an alignment is enforced (see article :ref:`enforce-alignment-of-pick-frame-orientation`).
 With this setting, you can specify the maximum angular difference between the Z axis of your adapted pick frame and the original pick frame.
 As seen in the image below, if the new frame is tilted more than the maximum specified angle, the object will be labeled as unpickable